MicrosoftDocs/azure-docs/articles/operator-insights/monitor-troubleshoot-ingestion-agent.md

 The agent writes logs and metrics to files under */var/log/az-aoi-ingestion/*.
 If the agent is failing to start for any reason, such as misconfiguration, the *stdout.log* file contains human-readable logs explaining the issue.

 Metrics are reported in a simple human-friendly form.
-They're provided primarily to help Microsoft Support debug unexpected issues.

 ## Prerequisites